A50tt/JuegoSinonimos/README.txt

 Hello, dear betatester.
-Hola, querido/a betatester.

 To begin to play, just open the .exe within this directory.
-Para jugar, únicamente abre el .exe de este mismo directorio.

-YOU ARE ADVISED TO HAVE YOUR COMPUTER VOLUME TO 50%.
-THIS TEST HAS BACKGROUND MUSIC (THAT CAN JUST BE STOPPED INSIDE THE APPLICATION).
-ES RECOMENDABLE TENER EL VOLUMEN DEL DISPOSITIVO AL 50%.
-ESTE TEST TIENE MÚSICA DE FONDO (QUE PUEDE SER DESACTIVADA EN LA APLICACIÓN).
+This test has background music (that can be stopped inside the application).

+Sadly, the source webside has added scraping protection: executing the code itself from an IDE Will not work, but the .exe is still working.

 The music in this program is property of its authors (Yoko Shimomura & Square Enix, from Final Fantasy XV).